-You can place the projector on almost any flat surface to project your presentation.
+You can place the projector on almost any flat surface to project an image.

-You can also install the projector in a ceiling or wall mount if you want to use it in a fixed location.
+You can also install the projector in a ceiling mount if you want to use it in a fixed location.

 Keep these considerations in mind as you select a projector location: